solidexpert-ltd/ngx-rehydrate/.github/SETUP_SUMMARY.md

 - **Purpose**: Validates builds on every change
 - **Features**:
   - Tests on Node.js 18 and 20
-  - Builds the library in production mode
+  - Builds the library in production mode using ng-packagr
   - Verifies build output
   - Uploads build artifacts
   - Creates build summary